Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 If you are just casually putting a video out here and there.
 Even when a video goes viral, you won’t capitalize fully on it.

-More than likely if you’re publishing two or three or five videos a month, to me that’s that’s not even making a serious effort at all.
+More than likely if you’re publishing two or three or five videos a month, to me that’s not even making a serious effort at all.

 That’s the average gamer, the average gamer watches lots of tutorial videos, and doesn’t spend a whole lot of time watching live streamers.